datanav/docs/technical/salesforce-webcrm.rst

      - "string"

-Salesforce Orderitem to Webcrm Quotationline
+Salesforce Orderitem to WebCRM Quotationline
 --------------------------------------------
-Every Salesforce Orderitem will be synchronized with a Webcrm Quotationline.
+Every Salesforce Orderitem will be synchronized with a WebCRM Quotationline.

-Once a link between a Salesforce Orderitem and a Webcrm Quotationline is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Orderitem and a WebCRM Quotationline is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Orderitem and a Webcrm Quotationline:
+The following properties are synchronized between a Salesforce Orderitem and a WebCRM Quotationline:

 .. list-table::
    :header-rows: 1

    * - Salesforce Orderitem Property
-     - Webcrm Quotationline Property
+     - WebCRM Quotationline Property
-     - Webcrm Data Type
+     - WebCRM Data Type

-Salesforce Product2 to Webcrm Products
+Salesforce Product2 to WebCRM Products
 --------------------------------------
-Every Salesforce Product2 will be synchronized with a Webcrm Products.
+Every Salesforce Product2 will be synchronized with a WebCRM Products.

-Once a link between a Salesforce Product2 and a Webcrm Products is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Product2 and a WebCRM Products is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Product2 and a Webcrm Products:
+The following properties are synchronized between a Salesforce Product2 and a WebCRM Products:

 .. list-table::
    :header-rows: 1

    * - Salesforce Product2 Property
-     - Webcrm Products Property
+     - WebCRM Products Property
-     - Webcrm Data Type
+     - WebCRM Data Type

-Salesforce Quotelineitem to Webcrm Quotationline
+Salesforce Quotelineitem to WebCRM Quotationline
 ------------------------------------------------
-Every Salesforce Quotelineitem will be synchronized with a Webcrm Quotationline.
+Every Salesforce Quotelineitem will be synchronized with a WebCRM Quotationline.

-Once a link between a Salesforce Quotelineitem and a Webcrm Quotationline is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Quotelineitem and a WebCRM Quotationline is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Quotelineitem and a Webcrm Quotationline:
+The following properties are synchronized between a Salesforce Quotelineitem and a WebCRM Quotationline:

 .. list-table::
    :header-rows: 1

    * - Salesforce Quotelineitem Property
-     - Webcrm Quotationline Property
+     - WebCRM Quotationline Property
-     - Webcrm Data Type
+     - WebCRM Data Type